Pavements loved by trees…

 • Decreases risk of downstream erosion

-• Permeable pavement produced from up to 60% Australian recycled tyre material
+• Permeable pavement made from up to 60% Australian recycled tyre material

 Produced from up to 60% locally-sourced tyres.